eamcgill90/eamcgill90/README.md

 - 👋 Hi, I’m @eamcgill90
 - 👀 I’m interested in gaming, cats, web design, and kayaking.
-- 🌱 I’m currently learning the ins and outs of Nova.app
-- 📫 How to reach me.
-Add me on LinkedIn (for now!)
+- 📫 You can find me here: https://mastodon.social/@macaroon1

 <!---
 eamcgill90/eamcgill90 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.